 I’m not trying to bill the insurance company so I don’t need fancy machines in the office or I&D kits just so that I can bill for them.
-I can use reusable sterile equipment which my MA can sterilize for pennies.
+I can use reusable sterile equipment, which my MA can sterilize for pennies.

 As for help, the MA gets what, $20 per hour?
 And for that, she’ll do all the necessary office work.
 And she’ll manage my office.
 It’s not like the union MAs who are task-based.
-That’s about $40,000 per year to my MA.
+That’s about $40,000 per year for my MA.

 The rest of the income comes from refilling a script over the phone.
 Or I might perform a procedure for the patient or give them an IV or an injection.
 I have the right to put a surcharge on these because I take on the risk of these.

 Finally, there is malpractice and office rent.
 I wouldn’t need a big office as I already discussed.
-I might end up paying $2,000 per month for an office and $400 per month for malpractice – if that.
+I might end up paying $2,000 per month for an office and $400 for malpractice – if that.